denniskuijs/openremote/docs/4_implementation_ssm_automations.md

 The automation will now continue to the next step, attaching the newly created `EBS` volume to the `EC2` instance.

 ### 3.7.
 Attach Volume
-When the current `EBS` data volume is successfully detached from the `EC2` instance we can start attacing the newly created volume to the instance.
+When the current `EBS` data volume is successfully detached from the `EC2` instance we can start attacing the newly created `EBS` data volume to the instance.
 This task is again handeled by an separate `SSM` automation document.
 The `attach_volume` document will be executed using the `aws:executeAutomation` action.
 The parameters: `DeviceName`, `VolumeId` and `InstanceId` are specified in the `RuntimeParameters` section and will be passed to the document.

-The document is marked as crictial using the `isCritical=true` parameter.
-This means when this step fails, the automation will fail and the other steps won't being executed.
+The document is marked as critical using the `isCritical=true` parameter.
+When this step fails, the automation will fail and the other steps won't be executed.

 ```
 # Attach the newly created EBS data volume